 In light of IPS's balanced approach of both accountability and support, under normal circumstances, performance managers first informally coach and support employees to help increase performance or address misconduct before instituting a formal performance improvement plan or disciplinary action.
 An employee with a performance or behavior issue is typically given a warning so they have an opportunity to correct the problem.
 If further coaching is necessary, a performance manager may elect to develop a written performance improvement plan in order to help the team member improve performance.
-Failure to satisfy the requirements of a performance improvement plan may result in termination of employment.
+Failure to satisfy the requirements of a performance improvement.
 However, these steps of informal coaching or written performance plans may be bypassed at the Employer's discretion.
 As an at-will employer, IPS has no obligation to follow any progressive process.